Nextchingiz/SafeHaven/README.md

 ## Information on the repository

 This repository contains all the files related to the development of the Freshman CS Project.

+## Disclaimer: Use of AI

+AI was used at some points of the development:
+- Implementation of JavaScript in the Flask website functionalities
+- Logotype of SafeHaven
+- Json files manipulation